jaroshevskii/swift-ice-cream-sandwich/README.md

 ## Ice Cream Sandwich Defined

-An ice cream sandwich is a string with matching and distinct left and right ends, surrounding a unique middle portion.
+An Ice Cream Sandwich is a string with matching and distinct left and right ends, surrounding a unique middle portion.

 ### Examples: